transferzero/api-documentation/_docs/example-collections.md

 if (apiClient.validateRequest(webhookUrl, webhookContent, webhookHeader)) {
   const webhook = apiClient.parseResponseString(webhookContent,TransferZeroSdk.Webhook);
+  if (webhook.event.startsWith('payin_method')) {
+    const payinMethodWebhook = apiClient.parseResponseString(webhookContent, TransferZeroSdk.payinMethodWebhook);
+    const externalId = payinMethodWebhook.object.external_id;

+    if (webhook.event == "payin_method.paid_in") {
+      // handle user has sent in the funds event
+    } else if (webhook.event == "payin_method.pending") {
+      // handle provider has been notified of the payment request and the customer needs to fulfill the payment request.
+    } else if (webhook.event == "payin_method.processing") {
+      // handle collection was recorded but waiting full confirmation of receipt..
+    } else if (webhook.event == "payin_method.error")  {
+      // handle collection attempt has failed.
+    } else if (webhook.event == "payin_method.refunded") {
+      // handle collection was refunded successfully
+    } else if (webhook.event == "payin_method.canceled") {
+      // handle collection succeeded but the transaction was cancelled waiting for refund to sender.
+    } else if (webhook.event == "payin_method.mispaid") {
+      // handle collection succeeded but with the wrong amount.
+    } else if (webhook.event == "payin_method.incomplete") {
+      // handle missing details need to be provided by the customer/MTO.
+    } else if (webhook.event == "payin_method.exception")  {
+      // handle collection succeeded but a new payin was initiated.
+    }
-  if (webhook.event.startsWith('transaction')) {
+  } else if (webhook.event.startsWith('transaction')) {
       const transactionWebhook = apiClient.parseResponseString(webhookContent, TransferZeroSdk.TransactionWebhook);
       const transactionId = transactionWebhook.object.id;
       const externalId = transactionWebhook.object.external_id;
       if (webhook.event == 'transaction.paid') {
           // handle user has sent in the funds event
       } else if (webhook.event == 'transaction.refunded') {
           // handle transaction has finished processing and the funds are in the internal balance } else if (webhook.event == 'transaction.refunded') {
           // handle transaction has not been funded by the customer event }
   } else if (webhook.event.startsWith('sender')) {
-    const senderWebhook = apiClient.parseResponseString(webhookContent, TransferZeroSdk.SenderWebhook);
     // handle sender webhook
   }
 }